lgpcappiello/lgpcappiello.github.io/teaching/index.md

 ## Department of Mathematics & Statistics at Sacramento State
 ### Assistant Professor
 #### Fall 2020 (online)
 My office hours for Fall 2020 are TR 2-3:30PM or by appointment.
 Material for all sections is on [Canvas](https://csus.instructure.com/).
-This semester, my classes are flipped (see links for video lecture content).
-- STAT 1 Introduction to Statistics, <a href="https://www.youtube.com/playlist?list=PLuMDlHzKEzEFDn6yfD9D3DCsp_j2AfDvm" target="_blank">Video Lectures</a>
+- STAT 1 Introduction to Statistics, <a href="https://www.youtube.com/playlist?list=PLuMDlHzKEzEFDn6yfD9D3DCsp_j2AfDvm" target="_blank">flipped class video lectures</a>
-- MATH 26A Calculus I for the Social and Life Sciences, <a href="https://www.youtube.com/playlist?list=PLuMDlHzKEzEHVDBeTH5I_ghfON5ev4vCv">Video Lectures</a>
+- MATH 26A Calculus I for the Social and Life Sciences, <a href="https://www.youtube.com/playlist?list=PLuMDlHzKEzEHVDBeTH5I_ghfON5ev4vCv">flipped class video lectures</a>

 ## Department of Statistics at UC Riverside
 ### Instructor